yukselkagan/yukselkagan/README.md

 Plansor is a life simulator game of an alien planet.
 It has different features.
 Character gain money with working.
 He can buy stuff for his home and his workshop.
-Can move and rotate this stuffs and can paint them.
-Character have a workshop he can build some resource generators here and gather resources and use these resources for make his spaceship.
+Can move and rotate these stuffs and can paint them.
+The character has a workshop where he can build some resource generators here and gather resources and use these resources for make his spaceship.
 I publish it on Google Play platform at 2019.
-It made with Unity Engine, C# language.
+It is made with Unity Engine, C# language.

 [Tradesman's Adventures](https://www.oyupa.com/)

 <img src="https://raw.githubusercontent.com/yukselkagan/images/main/gifs/manavgif1.gif" alt="manav" />

-Tradesman's Adventures is TPS game.
-Tradesman have 4 type weapons and he use them for defeat his enemies the lemons.
+Tradesman's Adventures is a TPS game.
+Tradesman has 4 type weapons and he use them for defeat his enemies the lemons.
-I publish it on my website at 2019.
+I publish it on my website in 2019.
 It made with Unity Engine, C# language.